apollographql/apollo-client/react-docs/source/cache-updates.md

 However, if you are removing or adding items to a list with a mutation or can't assign object identifiers to some of your objects, you'll have to use `updateQueries` to make sure that your UI reflects the change correctly.

 We'll take the comments page within GitHunt as our example.
-When we submit a new comment, the "submit" button fires a mutation which adds a new comment to the "list" of the comments held on the server.
-As the original query that fetched the comments for the list couldn't know about this comment, Apollo can't automatically add it to the list for us.
-So we'll use `updateQueries` to
+When we submit a new comment, the "submit" button fires a mutation which adds a new comment to the "list" of the comments held on the server (in reality, the server doesn't know there's a list--it just knows that something is added to the `comments` table in SQL).
+The original query that fetched the comments for the list doesn't know about this new comment yet, so Apollo can't automatically add it to the list for us.
+So we'll use `updateQueries` to make sure that query result is updated, which will update Apollo's normalized store.

+If you're familiar with Redux, think of the `updateQueries` option as a reducer, except instead of updating the store directly we're updating the query result shape, which means we don't have to worry about how the store internals work.

 We expose this mutation through a function prop that the `CommentsPage` component can call.
 This is what the code looks like: